 The inspector parent insists on a walk-through of the entire school while they inspect the school to make sure it is good enough for their child.
 These parents read lesson plans, ask about safety procedures, , and they sometimes want to observe different teachers giving instruction.
 Inspector parents also want to see teachers' credentials.
-Parents may call 3 times a day to see what their child is doing and explain to you how to cut the grapes in half so their child does not choke and tells you not to let their child play with little Johnny because his clothes does not match (you get the idea).
+Parents may call 3 times a day to see what their child is doing and explain to you how to address their child in certain situations.